thaliproject/thali/pages/documentation/PresenceProtocolBindings.md

 ### Lexically Smaller Peer

-From the lexically smaller peer's perspective when it receives a callback on the `advertiser:didReceiveInvitationFromPeer:withContext:invitationHandler:` interface on the  `MCNearbyServiceAdvertiserDelegate` callback registered with its `MCNearbyServiceAdvertiser` object from the lexically larger peer it MUST validate that the `context` in the callback is set to a `base64EncodedString` that records the Thali service's type name, "thaliproject".
-If the `context` is not set to the Thali service's type name then the discovered peer MUST reject the invitation.
-Otherwise the lexically smaller peer MUST call the `invitationHandler` with `accept` set to `true` and the `session` object set to a newly created `MCSession`  object created using the previously specified rules.
+From the lexically smaller peer's perspective when it receives a callback on the `advertiser:didReceiveInvitationFromPeer:withContext:invitationHandler:` interface on the  `MCNearbyServiceAdvertiserDelegate` callback registered with its `MCNearbyServiceAdvertiser` object from the lexically larger peer it MUST validate that the `context` in the callback is well-formed (<PeerID>+<PeerID>) .
+If the `context` is not well-formed then the invited peer MUST reject the invitation.
+If the `context` is well-formed, and the UID portion of that context is indeed lexically smaller than the local peers current UID then the lexically smaller peer MUST call the `invitationHandler` with `accept` set to `true` and the `session` object set to a newly created `MCSession`  object created using the previously specified rules.

 As soon as the session invitation is accepted the lexically smaller peer MUST establish an output stream with the lexically larger peer following the same rules as given for the lexically larger peer above.